grip-on-software/data-gathering/README.md

 Some of the modules come with unit tests, while also depending on the correctness of dependencies to provide with accurate data from sources and testing the actual system in non-production settings.
-To run unit tests, first install the test dependencies with `pip install -r requirements-test.txt` which also installs all dependencies for the modules.
+To run unit tests, first install the test dependencies with `make setup_test` which also installs all dependencies for the modules, as mentioned in the [installation](#installation) instructions.
 Then `coverage run tests.py` provides test results in the output, with XML versions compatible with, e.g., JUnit and SonarQube available in the `test-reports/` directory.
 Detailed information on test coverage is also obtainable after a test run in various report formats, for example:

 - `coverage report -m` for a report on missed statements and branches in the modules in the output.
 - `coverage html` for a HTML report in the `htmlcov/` directory.
 - `coverage xml -i` for an XML output suitable for, e.g., SonarQube.

+To perform all the steps except the HTML report, run `make coverage`.
+If you do not need XML outputs (each test class writes an XML file by default), then run `make test` to just report on test successes and failures.

 [GitHub Actions](https://github.com/grip-on-software/data-gathering/actions) is
 used to run the unit tests and report on coverage on commits and pull requests.